 PHP Wrapper for the Foundation CSS Framework

-PHPFUI, PHP Foundation User Interface, is a 7.1 PHP library that produces HTML formated for Foundation.
+PHPFUI, PHP Foundation User Interface, is a modern PHP library that produces HTML formated for Foundation.
 It does everything you need for a fully functional Foundation page, with the power of an OO language.
-It currently uses Foundation 6.6 and PHP 7.1 or higher.
+It currently uses Foundation 6.6.

 "I was surprised that people were prepared to write HTML.
 In my initial requirements for this thing, I had assumed, as an absolute pre-condition, that nobody would have to do HTML or deal with URLs.
 If you use the original World Wide Web program, you never see a URL or have to deal with HTML.
 You're presented with the raw information.
 You then input more information.
 So you are linking information to information--like using a word processor.
 That was a surprise to me--that people were prepared to painstakingly write HTML."